-A student may record lectures without such permission only if the Disability Services for Students office has approved this accommodation for the student.
+A student may record lectures without such permission only if the Access and Equity Services Office has approved this accommodation for the student.
 The instructor will be notified of this accommodation.
-Such recordings would not be shared, and would be deleted at the conclusion of the class.
+Such recordings would not be shared and would be deleted at the conclusion of the class.